 You have to ensure you are creating the shape, size, and symmetry for figure or bikini the judges want to see in their top 5 winners.
 So you need all 4 phases of training plus peak week to ensure you bring your best package to the stage.

-One last tip, I recommend you stay in pre-prep or Phase 1 of Contest Prep Secrets until you are 10-15 pounds away from your goal weight.
+One last tip, I recommend you stay in pre-prep or Phase 1 of Contest Prep Secrets until you are 15 pounds or less away from your goal weight.